amandaveredas/products-web-application/README.md

-User Registration Web Application
+Chemicals Product Web Application

-# The functionality of this application is to be a register of users, together with their main data: name, telephone, address and email.
+# The functionality of this application is to be a register of chemical products, together with their main data: name, company, classification, expiration date and recommended PPE.
 * ## Used tools:
   Bootstrap